-Gail won the election for Mayor of Jordan in 1981 running on the campaign “Vote for ‘Feisty’ Gail Anderson for Mayor.”
+Gail won the election as the first female Mayor of Jordan in 1981, running on the campaign “Vote for ‘Feisty’ Gail Andersen for Mayor.”
 Her title was ultimately rescinded under controversy of being a bit of a vigilante in patrolling the streets of Jordan.
 She left office in 1984.

 Nicolin Inn Era 1994 – 2000

 Kevin Breeggemann purchased the mansion on October 7, 1994.
 He renovated and restored the mansion, including restoration of the front porch.
 With only a blurry photo from the newspaper article about the Kaiserhof Hotel to guide him, Kevin architected and constructed the front porch so accurately that it hit the original footings.
 Common areas were restored.
 Bedrooms were remodeled, and additional bathrooms were installed.